Talent Hoarding in Organizations

 \subsection{Evidence from an Employee Survey within the Firm}

 To provide the first detailed evidence on the dynamics of talent hoarding, I conduct a large-scale survey at the firm I study.
-All employees in my sample were invited via e-mail by the firm's HR department and were asked to provide their perspectives on the internal labor market at the firm.
-Employees described challenges regarding their internal career progression both in the form of multiple-choice answers and in free-text responses.\footnote{For questions requiring free-text responses, I exclude respondents from the analysis who did not provide any answer.} An abbreviated version of the survey instrument is presented in Appendix Section \ref{sec:app_survey}.
-The survey received over 15,000 responses, yielding a 50\% response rate.
-Respondents are similar to the overall population in terms of their demographics (Appendix Table \ref{table:survey_X}).\footnote{Because of strict data protection regulations in Germany, I am not able to link the survey responses to the administrative employee records at the individual level.
-This limitation precludes a direct comparison of respondents to non-respondents in the administrative data.}
+Employees described challenges regarding their internal career progression both in the form of multiple-choice answers and in free-text responses.\footnote{For questions requiring free-text responses, I exclude respondents from the analysis who did not provide any answer.} The survey received over 15,000 responses, yielding a 50\% response rate.
+Section \ref{sec:employee_svy_descr} provides details about the survey implementation and response patterns.
+Appendix Section \ref{sec:app_survey} presents the survey instrument.

 Respondents report a variety of different actions through which managers hoard talent, which include suppressing public signals of worker ability, restricting access to high-visibility projects or trainings, and explicitly discouraging workers from applying to internal positions.
 Appendix Table \ref{table:survey_talenthoarding} provides selected quotations.
 In addition, when asked to state the biggest challenge to their internal career progression, the modal answer (provided by 22\% of workers who respond to this question) is managers' limited support for career progression, such as refusal to assist in career planning and restricted access to trainings that would increase workers' visibility outside the team.